Imperial War Museum (IWM), London

 Typical tourists taking pictures of everything!
 We certainly

-enjoyed our visit to the Imperial War Museum, if visiting do allow a
+enjoyed London's impressive Imperial War Museum, if visiting allow a

-full day as we ran out of time to see everything, what with taking in
+full day as we ran out of time to see everything (but we did go to

 |